lifebu/zig-gb/doc/cpu.md

 10-bit ops.gb: Passed
 11-op a,(hl).gb: Passed

+## Pipelining the CPU and other systems?
+- Can I create a pipeline of known operations and execute them?
+- So that the cpu has a set of those stages as well as the ppu?
+- THen I have a set of ring-buffers for those operations?

 ## Testing PPU
 It would be awesome to have the same trace testing for the ppu.